barionleg/Xipho/docs/config_file.md

   The source clients can also specify a `charset=` parameter to the metadata update URL if they so wish.

 public
-: The default setting for this is `-1` indicating that it is up to the source client or relay to determine if this mountpoint should advertise.
-A setting of `0` will prevent any advertising and a setting of `1` will force it to advertise.
+: The default setting for this is `client` indicating that it is up to the source client or relay to determine if this mountpoint should advertise.
+A setting of `false` will prevent any advertising and a setting of `true` will force it to advertise.
   If you do force advertising you may need to set other settings listed below as the directory server can refuse to advertise if there is not enough information provided.